Ahmedouu/p2p2p/README.md

 # ToDo/Notes:

-so currently this works both ways windows <-> linux but sometimes it might stop and not process to the reponse in the dialer, need to find a better way to handle the reponse, mdns is not very reliable ...
+so currently this works both ways windows <-> linux but sometimes it might stop and not process to the reponse in the dialer, need to find a better way to handle the reponse, mdns is not very reliable in this implementation and I think it's because there are so many services running bonjour and loooping over the responses to find the one we want is not a stable approach.
+Sometimes it works sometimes it doesn't depends ..

 # Questions